jnrivra/QiU/README.md

 ### How to buy one:
 You can manufacture the board directly to the factory in EasyEDA (click Fabrication in the menu) and get it shipped to your house with components soldered.
 You can order from 1 unit.

-I don't take any commision for the sales, if you would like to help you can [!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jnrivera)
+I don't take any commission for the sales but if you want, you can
+[!["Buy Me A Coffee"](https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png)](https://www.buymeacoffee.com/jnrivera)

 ### How expensive is QiU?
-Price depends on amount of units and where is shipped but in general each board costs around:
+Price depends on the number of units and where is shipped but in general, each board costs around:
-- PCB:
+- PCB: 10USD
-- Assembly service:
-- Shipping:
 - Components: 38.2USD
+- Shipping: 30USD
+Total: 80USD

 ![alt text](https://github.com/jnrivra/QiU/blob/main/Images/PCB_sections.png)
 <img src="https://github.com/jnrivra/QiU/blob/main/Images/PCB_3D.png" width="30%"></img> <img src="https://github.com/jnrivra/QiU/blob/main/Images/PCB_Board.png" width="30%"></img> <img src="https://github.com/jnrivra/QiU/blob/main/Images/PCB_Silk.png" width="30%"></img>